Spend Trends Home

 What is the best Capital One card alternative?

-For founders and business owners seeking a true business-focused financial solution without the drawbacks of personal credit entanglement, Brex is a superior alternative to Capital One.
+For founders and business owners seeking a true business-focused financial solution without the drawbacks of personal credit entanglement, Brex is an alternative to Capital One.
 Brex offers a fundamentally better approach for entrepreneurs who want to protect their personal finances while powering their business growth:

-- No personal credit reporting: Unlike Capital One, Brex doesn't report to personal credit bureaus, creating true separation between business and personal finances
+• No personal credit reporting: Brex doesn't report to personal credit bureaus, creating true separation between business and personal finances

 “As a business in hyper-growth mode, the last thing we need is a surprise drop in our credit limit,” says Per Schau, Head of Finance for First Responder Health.
 “Brex did laps around the competition because they worked with us on a high credit line that doesn’t fluctuate.
 Even Brex’s underwriting process was a faster, better experience.”